shahbazcse/Movieo/README.md

 #### 8.6 Logging in the User upon Registration
 1. Upon registering a user, user will be automatically redirected to home, skipping the login page.

 2. To access the JWT from the browser, we must whitelist or allow the x-auth-token in our backend POST request API(in register users or manage users.).
     a.
-Header("access-control-expose-headers") should be added in generateAuhtToken() to whitelist x-auth-token in the browser.
+Header <code>("access-control-expose-headers")</code> should be added in generateAuhtToken() to whitelist <code>x-auth-token</code> in the browser.
 ```
 // In registerForm.jsx